 Q: How do NOUN students receive lectures?

-A: NOUN students usually get their lectures in two ways: live Zoom sessions and self study with digital materials like e-courseware and textbooks.
+A: NOUN students usually get their lectures in two ways: live Zoom sessions and independent learning with digital materials like online courses and textbooks.

 Q: Can I transfer from NOUN to another university?